yugi-t2s/google-images-download/README.rst

 ######################

 Python Script for 'searching' and 'downloading' hundreds of Google images to the local hard disk!
-Added this line for test pr and to test code deploy
+Added this line for test pr and to test code deploy feature

 Documentation
 =============